theodcr/temples/README.md

-# tipples
+# temples
-Tools for Instant PiPeLinES
+🏛️ Tools for Exploration and Modeling PipeLinES